starknet-edu/starknet-erc721/README.md

 - Claim points on [`ex6_claim_metadata_token`](contracts/Evaluator.cairo#L523) (2 pts)

 ### Exercise 7 - Adding metadata

-**Disclaimer** This exercise can't be solved due to a typo, this will soon be fixed

 - Create a new ERC721 contract that supports metadata.
 You can use [this contract](contracts/token/ERC721/ERC721_metadata.cairo) as a base
 - The base token URI is the chosen IPFS gateway